Community Navigators

 Who does a Community Navigator help?

-Community Navigators are able to assist anyone in the Chatham-Kent Community who may be looking for support and services free of charge.
+Community Navigators can assist anyone in the Chatham-Kent Community who may be looking for support and services free of charge.
+Community Navigators created the CK Community Resources Document as a partner resource which showcases all community supports and services available throughout Chatham-Kent.

 What does a Community Navigator do?